Sexual violence during the Holocaust: Documented histories of women in concentration camps

 In World War II sexual violence was common in concentration camps from both guards and their fellow inmates.
 It wasn't uncommon that Jewish women in the camps faced humiliation, physical assault, sexual assault, rape, and coercion into working in the Nazi brothels.
 If women became pregnant during their time in the camps they were either killed or forced to abort their child.
-Clothing was often taken from women as they were forced to spend their duration in the camps naked, and in unhygienic conditions.
-Often, prisoners were forced to do physical labour for the Nazis, unclothed.
+Forced nudity was used as a punishment.
 These conditions were unfavorable and contributed to the dehumanization of Jewish women in concentration camps.

 Ava Dorfman is a survivor of the Holocaust who recounted her time at the Janowska camp, in Ukraine.
 She recounted the trauma she witnessed: One time in the roll-call order there were young people, and the older people were sitting, and the Ukrainian took — her name was Bosha — took her out, and we thought maybe he was going to save her, but when she came back, she said he raped me, and then he came and shot her.
 I had all her blood, you could [imagine] everything from her brain.
 He shot her right here in the head.
 How can you have a very normal life when you think of that.